asequeira-os/asequeira-os/README.md

 # Antony Sequeira - Software Engineer
-I have proven experience in developing products from concept to production.
+I specialize in turning raw ideas into real, production-ready products.
-If you are a startup and need to go from zero to production, I can do it.
+If you're a startup looking to go from zero to launch, I’m the person who can make it happen!

 ## <img src="assets/Xeduler-icon-maskable-512.png" alt="Xeduler logo" width="20" height="20"> Xeduler
 Xeduler is a personal solo project I’m currently working on.